Humanity & Inclusion in Niger

 This project also includes work in preventing potential disability in malnourished children.

 Small Arms and Light Weapons

-Humanity & Inclusion also runs a project to secure the country's armed forces' weapons and munitions stockpiles with the aim of limiting the risk of accidents.
-The organization simultaneously works on the construction and rehabilitation of adapted storage facilities and the destruction of obsolete weapons and munitions.
+Humanity & Inclusion also runs a project to secure the country's armed forces' weapons and munitions stockpiles to limit the risk of accidents while working simultaneously on the construction and rehabilitation of adapted storage facilities and the destruction of obsolete weapons and munitions.